 In a Master-Planning project of a countryside gated community, we employed this technology to accurately determine land plot proportions as per the brief.
 Furthermore, we sought to maximise land usage for common areas, considering terrain limitations and site accessibility..

-The aesthetics of Parametric Design is singular: it is the result of input based on sensible analysis of the conditions on the brief and context.
-The implementation of this technology has the aim to produce more effective solutions, economically, ecologically, socially, culturally.
+The aesthetics of Parametric Design are distinct: they are the outcome of thoughtful analysis of the conditions detailed in the brief and the context.
+Implementing this technology aims to produce solutions that are more effective economically, ecologically, socially, and culturally.